-My name is Jacquelyn Iyamah.
-I am a designer, author and educator.
-I have a B.A. in Social Welfare from UC Berkeley, where my focus was on ensuring inclusion and equity for Black, Indigenous and communities of color.
-I also have an M.S. in Interaction Design and Information Architecture from the University of Baltimore.
-Both my degrees place me at the intersection to create strategies to better design for equity and inclusion.
+My name is Jacquelyn Ogorchukwu Iyamah.
+I am a healing-informed designer.
+I have a B.A. in Social Welfare from UC Berkeley, where my focus was on ensuring wellbeing for marginalized communities.
+I also have an M.S. in UX Design from the University of Baltimore.

 For my thesis, I designed an online therapy platform that connects Black, Indigenous and people of color (BIPOC) to therapists of color.
 My research shows that there are several barriers that prevent BIPOC from getting therapy. allay is designed to reduce these barriers.

-Through my degrees, I have training in Critical Race Theory and design thinking.
-When we combine these two schools of thought, we can design innovative solutions to dismantle racial inequality.
+Through my degrees, I have training in Critical Race Theory, social science and design thinking.
+When we combine these schools of thought, we can design solutions that promote societal healing.